By Kenny Markwardt, Certified Two-Brain Fitness Business Mentor

 If you find yourself lacking answers or lacking confidence in your answers, take action.

-If you’re a Two-Brain Business client, head over to your Roadmap and spend as much time as you can working on your “Upgrade Team” highways.
+If you’re a Two-Brain Business client, head over to your Growth ToolKit and spend as much time as you can working on your “Upgrade Team” highways.
 Tell your mentor you need help and accountability.
 Schedule your own “Hit by COVID” preparedness deadline two weeks from now, do the work and then inform your staff of your plans.

 If you’re not a Two-Brain client, start here with some of our free resources: